Halcones Rojos Veracruz: 2006

-Note that the only foreign player that was maintained throughout the season was Charles " Bird " Byrd since Eric Allen Strand Terquin Mott and caused low early in the season.
-Other foreigners who also spent time on the computer was the American Toraino Johnson, however this did not meet expectations and was dropped.
+Note that the only foreign player that was maintained throughout the season was Charles "Bird" Byrd since Eric Allen Strand Terquin Mott and caused low early in the season.
+Other foreigners who also spent time on the computer was the American Toraino Johnson, however he did not meet expectations and was dropped.
 Finally the other two foreign players who finished the season with the RedHawks were also American Justin Howard Bradford and Willie Davis Jr.